Chemical Exposure Testing Lab Houston TX —

-Comprehensive chemical exposure testing and air monitoring for industrial solvents, airborne acid mists, and strong alkali aerosols.
-OSHA PEL compliance reporting across all three hazard categories from our ISO/IEC 17025 accredited Houston laboratory.
+AIHA LAP accredited (LAP-101470) industrial hygiene testing laboratory providing chemical exposure testing and air monitoring for industrial solvents, airborne acid mists, and strong alkali aerosols — from our ISO/IEC 17025 IH lab at 10200 East Freeway, Houston TX.
+OSHA PEL and ACGIH TLV compliance reporting across all three hazard categories, same-day log-in for samples received before 2 PM CST.

 Solvents, acids, and alkalis share one thing: you cannot see, smell, or assess their airborne concentration without laboratory measurement